brohd11/Godot-GD-Syntax-Plus/README.md

 ### Version 0.8.0

 Currently tested with 4.4 and 4.5.
 I do use context menu plugins which were introduced in 4.4, so earlier version support may be added with some reduced features.

+#### Settings

+The settings can be found in Editor Settings, under plugins/syntax_plus.

+Colors can be changed and toggled here.
+After making a change, right click the text editor and click SyntaxPlus -> Reset All.
+This will reset all highlighters with your new parameters.

+The set as default option will check if a script is ".gd" when it opens and switch the highlighter for you if so.

 #### Automatic Highlights